What is breast cancer?

 Cancer develops in breast tissue when cells grow out of control.
 Malignant cells can form a tumor that may be visible on mammograms or felt as a lump.

 Breast cancer usually arises in ducts in the breast that produce milk.
 Other types start in the cells of the muscle, fat or connective tissue.
 Less common types include inflammatory breast cancer, Paget disease and angiosarcoma.
+Ductal carcinoma in situ (DCIS) means that the cancer has not yet spread.
+As it progresses, breast cancer can invade surrounding tissues and nearby lymph nodes.
+Metastatic, or Stage IV, breast cancer has spread elsewhere in the body, often affecting the liver, bones or brain.

 Who gets breast cancer?